vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * `quantity` - the full initial size of the order on entry.

 * `displayed quantity` - the current displayed quantity, i.e. the amount of the remaining quantity that is active on the book and can be hit.
-Note that for a non-glassberg order, `displayed quantity == remaining`.
+Note that for a non-iceberg order, `displayed quantity == remaining`.

 * `remaining` - the total quantity of the order remaining that could trade.

-#### Creating glassberg orders
+#### Creating iceberg orders

-Glassberg orders are created by populating three additional fields on any valid persistent limit order:
+Iceberg orders are created by populating three additional fields on any valid persistent limit order:

-* `initial peak size` - this specifies the amount displayed and available on the order book for a new or newly refreshed glassberg order.
+* `initial peak size` - this specifies the amount displayed and available on the order book for a new or newly refreshed iceberg order.

-* `minimum peak size` - this determines when a glassberg order is eligible for refresh.
+* `minimum peak size` - this determines when an iceberg order is eligible for refresh.
-The glassberg is refreshed any time the order's displayed quantity less than the minimum peak size.
+The iceberg is refreshed any time the order's displayed quantity is less than the minimum peak size.

 #### Validity

-* The order's non-glassberg-related fields must be set so as to make a valid order.
+* The order's non-iceberg-related fields must be set so as to make a valid order.

-* Any persistent TIF (GTC, GTT, GFA, GFN) can be a glassberg order.
+* Any persistent TIF (GTC, GTT, GFA, GFN) can be an iceberg order.

-* A glassberg order may have either an ordinary or pegged limit price.
+* An iceberg order may have either an ordinary or pegged limit price.
-Market glassberg orders are not supported, even if with a persistent TIF.
+Market iceberg orders are not supported, even if with a persistent TIF.

-* Glassbergs may be post only.
+* Icebergs may be post only.

 * `initial peak size` must be greater than or equal to minimum position size (i.e. minimum order size).